F5CodeGuru/waf141consolidated/docs/module3/lab2/lab2.rst

 .. image:: images/image19_3_2.PNG
     :width: 600 px

-7. Return to the WebGoat application and login with credentials f5student and f5DEMOs4u!
+7. Return to the WebGoat application and login with credentials f5student and password

 8. From the left menu go to Injection Flaws --> SQL Injection and select exercise 7